-1. Nationals of either Party shall be permitted, subject to the requirements relating to the entry and sojourn of aliens, to enter the territories of the other Party, to travel therein freely, and to reside at places of their choice.
-Nationals of either Party shall in particular be permitted to enter the territories of the other Party and to remain therein: (a) for the purpose of carrying on trade between the territories of the two Parties and engaging in related commercial activities; and (b) for the purpose of developing and directing the operations of an enterprise in which they have invested, or in which they are actively in the process of investing, a substantial amount of capital.
+1. Nationals of either Party shall be permitted to enter the territories of the other Party and to remain therein: (a) for the purpose of carrying on trade between the territories of the two Parties and engaging in related commercial activities; (b) for the purpose of developing and directing the operations of an enterprise in which they have invested, or in which they are actively in the process of investing, a substantial amount of capital; and (c) for other purposes subject to the laws relating to the entry and sojourn of aliens.

-2. Nationals of either Party, within the territories of the other Party, shall be permitted: (a) to enjoy liberty of conscience; (b) to hold both private and public religious services; (c) to gather and transmit material for dissemination to the public abroad; and (d) to communicate with other persons inside and outside such territories by mail, telegraph and other means open to general public use.
+2. Nationals of either Party, within the territories of the other Party, shall be permitted: (a) to travel therein freely, and to reside at places of their choice; (b) to enjoy liberty of conscience; (c) to hold both private and public religious services; (d) to gather and to transmit material for dissemination to the public abroad; and (e) to communicate with other persons inside and outside such territories by mail, telegraph and other means open to general public use.